New home, no survey. Big mistake?

 So is it really worth the risk?

-Research has shown that 25% of home buyers who don’t get a home survey need to undertake unplanned work in the first year, costing on average £1,100 (Source: Royal Institute of Chartered Surveyors).
+Research by the Royal Institute of Chartered Surveyors has shown that 25% of home buyers who don’t get a home survey need to undertake unplanned work in the first year, costing on average £1,100.

 And if you’ve already stretched your finances to buy your new home, unexpected expenses shortly after moving will likely come as an unpleasant surprise.

-In this blog post, we run through a few of the reasons why our conveyancing solicitors always recommend that you invest in a home survey.
+Our conveyancing solicitors run through a few of the reasons why they always recommend that you invest in a home survey.

 What is a home survey and what information will it give me?